cudmore/Vascular-Analysis/_posts/2015-02-04-pivot-points.md

 Pivot points allow 3D image stacks to be aligned from one timepoint to the next.

 Any node can be a pivot point.
-Select the node and press 'Capture Pivot'.
+In an image stack, select a node and press 'Capture Pivot' button.

-The pivot point will only align stacks whose nodes are connected (see [Find Points][1] for how to connect nodes together).
+When a node is selected as a pivot point for one timepoint, any other nodes connected to that node (with Find Point) will become the pivot point for that timepoint.

+If each itmepoint has  aPivot Point then we have a 'reference frame' by which to align the image stacks between timepoints.

-If the guess in FInd Points starts to be wrong, pick a pivot point near the nodes you are working on and the Guess should get better.
+If the 'Guess' in [Find Points][1] starts to be wrong or does not show up at all, assign a node as a pivot point near the nodes you are working on and the 'Guess' should get better.

+Pivot points appear in image [stacks][3] as a blue circle.
+Pivot points appear as blue cells in [Find Points][1].

 ####Put another way